Namdang0901/Scan-Plan-Pro-HMI/README.md

 e.
 Run the ur16 controller node: ros2 run ur16_control_ui ur16_control_ui //run the ur16 controller node for the scanning button function.

+NOTE: The Moveit.launch.py launch file is at the launch folder of ur16_control_ui.
+The Moveit.launch.py includes the launch file of the gazebo and Moveit 2 simulation, the add_collision_object node and the ur16_control_ui node.
+For real robot interaction, first run the ur_robot_driver, and run the URcap program on the teach pendant.
+Then launch the Moveit.launch.py.

+The 3D point marker coordiante is saved at the log folder of gui package.